Aaron-David-Don/Intelligent-Invoice-Data-Extraction-Modeling/README.md

 # Intelligent Invoice Data Extraction & Modeling

-A machine learning-driven pipeline that extracts structured data from invoice documents using OpenAI's GPT-4 Vision API and stores it in a queryable CSV format.
+A machine learning-driven pipeline that extracts structured data from invoice documents using OpenAI's GPT-4 Vision API, Template matching and stores it in a queryable CSV format.

 ## 🎯 Project Overview